Looking For A Chiropractor In Augusta?

-Opioids, which are stronger pain medication that can be prescribed for severe pain, are available.
+Opioids may be prescribed for more severe pain.
 These medications, including oxycodone or OxyContin and a combination (acetaminophen/hydrocodone) of acetaminophen/Vicodin, act on the body and brain to reduce pain.

 While antidepressants like amitriptyline are sometimes prescribed, there is still much to be learned about their effectiveness.

 Cortisone injections: These may be used in place of other options, such as injecting cortisone into the epidural spaces, which are located around the spinal chord.
 Cortisone acts as an anti-inflammatory medication.
-It is a painkiller that reduces inflammation near the nerve roots.
+It reduces inflammation at the nerve root.
 It may also be possible to inject injections to treat pain.

 Botox: Botox, also known as botulism toxin, is believed to reduce pain by paralyzing spasm-producing muscles.
 These injections can be used for up to four months.

-Traction: For stretching the back, pulleys and weights are used.
+Traction: To stretch the back, weights and pulleys can be used.
 This could cause a herniated or bulging disk to shift back into the proper position.
 You can also feel relief from pain, provided that you apply traction.

 Physical therapy: This may include heat, ice, ultrasound and electrical stimulation.

 As the pain eases, the chiropractor may suggest some flexibility and strength exercises for the abdominal and back muscles.
 It is possible to improve posture.

 For back pain prevention, the patient will be encouraged not to stop practicing the techniques after they have gone.

 Experts believe that TENS stimulates the body’s production of endorphins, which may help to block pain signals from the brain.
 TENS has been studied in a variety of ways.
 While some studies did not show any benefits, others suggested that TENS could be beneficial for some people.